jaydeegbobeh/eng88/Cybersecuirty/README.md

 Two classes of encryption used to provide data confidentiality- differ in how they use keys
 1. Symmetric encryption algoriths: encryption algorithms that use the same key to encrypt and decrypt data
 	- Used in: payment applications, validations to confirm that the send of a message is who they claim to be
-	- **Block cipher**: encryption is completed in 64 bit blocks,
+	- **Block cipher**: encryption is completed in 64 bit blocks, bit is the most basic unit of info
 	- **Stream cipher**: encryption is one bit at a time
 	- example: Advanced Encryption Standard, key size: 128, 192, 256
-	- Symmetric encryption is commonly used as it uses less resources (less bits), it also has the advantage of speed (useful for online banking)
+	- Symmetric encryption is commonly used as it uses less resources (less bits), it also has the advantage of speed
-	- Initialisation vector
+	- Initialisation vector: arbitrary number that can be used along with a secret key for data encryption
+		- Prevents repition in data encryption, making it more difficult for a hacker usig a dictionary attack to find patterns and break a cipher

 2. Asymmetric encryption algoriths: use different keys to encrypt and decrypt data
-	- Use public key (encryption) and private key (decryption)
+	- Use public key and private key
 	- Less than 1024 bits is not recommended
 	- Alogrithms e.g Diffie-Hellman 512,1024, 2048, 3072, 4096 key length, Digital Signature Standard 512-1024 key length
 - Asymmetric Encryption for confidentiality
 	- public key (encrypt) + private key(decrypt) = confidentiality
 - Asymmetric Encryption for authentication
 	- private key (encrypt) + public key(decrypt) = authentication - ensure message is coming from someone with the correct private key, integrity of message - it has not been changed
+- When connecting to a website on the public internet it becomes more complicated and symmetric encryption, by itself, won’t work because you don’t control the other end of the connection.
+So asymmetric prevents man in the middle attacks so reducing the risk of someone on the internet incercepting in the middle.

-### Diffie-Hellman
+### Diffie-Hellman - used for key exchange not for encryption/decryption
 - An asymmetric mathematical algorithm
 - Allows two computers to generate an identical shared secret w/out having communicated before
 - New shared key is never actually exchanged between the sender and receiver